Overview

 What is deliberately not configurable

-There are no temperature or max-output-token fields; requests use the provider's defaults (the anthropic dialect caps output at 4096 tokens per call).
+There are no temperature or max-output-token fields; requests use the provider's defaults (the anthropic and gemini dialects cap output at 4096 tokens per call).
 If you need one of these controls, put a rewriting proxy such as LiteLLM behind base_url.
 The exhaustive field list is the JSON Schema, enforced in your editor as you type.

 Are you an AI?
 Visit llms.txt — these docs as plain markdown.